pytest-dev/pytest-order/docs/source/usage.rst

  def test_three_and_five():
      pass

-Each order marker is converted to a parameter set:
+When a test has multiple order markers, each marker turns into a pytest ``ParameterSet``, so it will be run multiple times.

 ::